discretize/discretize-guides/guides/cc-distribution/index.md

 <Divider text="MAMA restricted"/>

 At 1800 MAMA has a small defiance bar, but you need to break it three times during the fight.
 In combination with the Knights that have defiance bars of 800 each MAMA becomes the most CC heavy fractal boss in the game.
-When playing without CC Consumables, the <Specialization name="Berserker"/> needs to take double maces in addition to <Skill name="wildblow"/> and the <Specialization name="firebrand"/> needs to bring <Skill name="HammerofWisdom"/> instead of <Skill name="sword of justice"/>.
+When playing without CC Consumables, the <Specialization name="Berserker"/> needs to take an offhand mace with <Item id="24639"/> in addition to <Skill name="wildblow"/> and the <Specialization name="firebrand"/> needs to bring <Skill name="HammerofWisdom"/> instead of <Skill name="sword of justice"/>.

 <Image src="./images/mama_restricted.png" caption="Restricted Mama CC distribution"/>